alexhokl/notes/spoken_languages/japanese/vocabulary.md

 ### Conjunctions

-- けど - but / however
+- けど - but / however (usually at the end of the sentence in a phone call, and expect a response)

 ### Verbs